Tuhvatu11in/zevenOrOdd/README.md

-# Is this number even or odd?
+# ATTENTION!
+IT'S A JOKE!
 I present you 5 different codes that you can use in your projects if you wanna.
 enjoy